Fashion Design

 Minor 'What is Fashion? in short

-• You work on your own research and / or design project
+• You work on a visual research and design project.

 Course information